PhilipYip1988/python-notebooks/anaconda/windows/.ipynb_checkpoints/install-checkpoint.md

 <img src='images_install/img_001.png' alt='img_001' width='450'/>

 Note: When WinGet is used with Terminal (Non-Admin) it will install a Program for the Current User.
-When WinGet is used with Terminal (Admin) it will install a Program for All Users.
+When WinGet is used with Terminal (Admin) it will install a Program for All Users which is not recommended for Anaconda.

-Unfortunately the version of Miniconda3 available from WinGet is old.
-Better results will occur when using the latest installer which can be obtained from the Miniconda website [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).

 Right click the Start Menu and select Terminal (Non-Admin):